kshetline/tubular_time/README.md

     * `w` / `week`: The 1-based week number.
       * If nothing more, the date is treated as the first day of the given week.
       * `dw` / `dayByWeek`: The 1-based day of the given week.
-* `ywl` / `yearByWeekLocale`, etc: These fields work the same as `yw` / `yearByWeek`, etc., except that they apply to locale-specific rules for the day of the week on which each week starts, and for the definition of the first week of the year.
+* `ywl` / `yearByWeekLocale`, etc.: These fields work the same as `yw` / `yearByWeek`, etc., except that they apply to locale-specific rules for the day of the week on which each week starts, and for the definition of the first week of the year.

 In specifying a time, the minimum needed is a 0-23 value for `hrs` / `hour`.
 All other unspecified time fields will be treated as 0.